shlee-lab/blockchain-papers-in-qualified-conferences/README.md

 This space shows paper lists about security analysis of blockchain in seven qualified conferences.

-Some papers can be omitted though they are related with the blockchain analysis by my fault.
+Some papers can be omitted by my fault.

 The target period is 2015-2019.